Informa’s Green Week promotes responsibility

 Local offices organise activities including volunteer days where staff contribute to many different activities.
 For instance, Informa employees helped run a Foodcycle café (where surplus food from markets and supermarkets is used to make nutritious meals for those at risk of food poverty), coppiced trees at the London Wetland Centre, and took part in trail maintenance, weeding and pruning at Fort Mason in San Francisco.

 Numerous creative recycling initiatives have been set up to support local charities and conservation projects.
-Amongst the many donated items were shoes for Soles4souls, blankets, comforters, sheets and towels for the Massachusetts Coalition for the Homeless and children’s books for Volunteer Reading Help.
+Amongst the many donated items were shoes for Soles4souls, blankets, comforters, sheets and towels for the Massachusetts Coalition for the Homeless and children’s books for [link removed as site is no longer available].
 Informa’s Dubai office held an auction of office items that were no longer needed and managed to raise over £1,350 for a conservation project chosen by staff.

 “The highlights of the week always centre on staff enthusiasm and participation,” said Colette Bennion, CR executive at Informa.
 “They tell us about their experiences from volunteer days, how they’ve persevered in promoting environmental awareness in their offices or even just created incredible communications.